pablod/pubnub-connector/README.md

         }
     }

-    //Subscribe any messages from a channel called 'test' with a time out of 5000 milliseconds MessageListener listener = new MessageListener() {
+To subscribe any messages from a channel called 'test':

+    MessageListener listener = new MessageListener() {
         public boolean onMessage(JsonNode message) {
              //do something with the message